From Copycat Recipe Guide

 - 1/2 tablespoon black pepper

 - 1/2 cup club soda

 - 1/2 teaspoon sea salt

 - Rinse chicken breasts, then cut into strips.
-Opt for kitchen sheers over a knife if available for ease and size consistency.
+Opt for kitchen shears over a knife if possible to make the job of chopping easier.

 - Pour buttermilk into a bowl.
 If buttermilk is not available, combine 1 tablespoon of white vinegar with 2 cups of regular milk and allow it to sit for about 5 minutes before using.

-- Soak chicken strips in buttermilk for about 5 minutes.
+- Soak chicken strips in buttermilk for a few minutes.

-- Place flour, steak seasoning, cayenne pepper, black pepper and white pepper in a bowl and stir to mix.
+- In a large bowl, mix flour, seasoning salt, cayenne pepper, black pepper and white pepper and stir to mix.

 - Add club soda and water to the mix and stir until you have a smooth consistency and no lumps of flour remain.
 Consider using a whisk to help make the blending easier.

 - Remove chicken from buttermilk, then dry with a paper towel.